Summary

 Amendments (case by case)

-The Microsoft contract amendment is a change, correction, clarification, or deletion to the Enterprise Agreement, MBSA or any other contracts in your volume licenses pack.
+Microsoft agreement amendments may include changes, corrections, clarifications, or deletions of specific terms of the Enterprise Agreement, MBSA or any other contracts in your volume licences pack.

-Microsoft never changes the original MBSA, Enterprise Agreement or any of the Enrollment templates.
-If you negotiate a correction or a custom term, they will be included in an amendment.
+Microsoft never changes the original MBSA, Enterprise Agreement, or Enrollment templates.
+Your negotiated corrections and custom terms will be included in an amendment.

 Pro Tip: your amendment number must be mentioned on the signature form for the amendment to be valid.